techinessoverloaded/progress-dialog/README.md

 - Highly Customisable.
 - Has support for Dark Theme.
 - Can be set in both Determinate and Indeterminate Mode.
-- Has support for Negative Button.
+- Has support for Negative Button, Title, and ProgressView.

 ## What's New in Version 1.2.2 ?
 Negative Button has been added in Version 1.2.2.
 You can set and hide Negative Button as and when required with default or Custom OnClickListener.